simontreanor/FunStripe/README.md

 ## Usage

-Open the StripeModel, StripeRequest and StripeService modules.
+Open the StripeModel and StripeRequest modules.

 Here's an example of how to create a new payment method: